Tufts Springboard

 3. Final report and presentation (October/March)

 All applications must be submitted electronically via InfoReady.
-In addition to completing the proposal demographic data (PI, collaborators, budget, etc.) in InfoReady, please complete and upload the proposal description, including biosketches, letters of support, and budget justification in InfoReady by 12PM on the submission due date.
+In addition to completing the proposal demographic data (PI, collaborators, budget, etc.) in InfoReady, please upload the proposal description, biosketches, letters of support, and budget justification in InfoReady by 12PM on the submission due date.

-1. Project Description.
-All sections of the project description template must be completed (no more than 3 pages).
-Please remember that reviewers may not be in your field, so write your project description for an audience who will not have your specific expertise.
-Address each element in enough detail that the reviewers can determine the extent to which your proposal adheres to the review criteria:
+1. Project Description (no more than 3 pages): Please remember that reviewers may not be in your field, so write your project description for an audience who will not have your specific expertise.
+Address each element in enough detail that the reviewers can determine the extent to which your proposal adheres to the review criteria.
+Click here for instructions and template:

 1. What is the background for this application?
 Specifically discuss your own preliminary data/work/contributions and funding (internal and external), as well as other work that has been done in the area.
 Briefly describe how your proposed project will fill a need or a critical gap in knowledge.